evolution-gaming/kafka-flow/docs/overview.md

 - Filling timestamps in underlying `TimerContext` object,
 - Reacting to the actions performed by `KeyFlow` on an appropriate `KeyContext` object.

+### Metrics

-It is also possible to use predefined metrics from `kafka-flow-metrics` module by using one of the following methods.
-One which uses passed collector registry for the metrics and another, which uses precreated `Metrics[F, PartitionFlowOf]`.
+It is possible to use predefined metrics from `kafka-flow-metrics` module by using one of two standard methods, `withCollectorRegistry` or `withMetrics`.

+The first one uses passed collector registry for the metrics, while second uses precreated `Metrics[F, PartitionFlowOf]`.
 The difference is that the later allows having several instances of `PartitionFlowOf` for different purposes, while collector registry variant will fail if initialized twice:
 ```scala mdoc